davidepasquero/vm-dhcp-controller/docs/HEP-001-agent-multipool.md

-# HEP-001: Unified Multi-IPPool DHCP Agent
+# HEP-001: Refactoring for Scalability and Stability

 **Authors:** davidepasquero
 **Status:** Draft